 Section 7.
 Environmental Review.
-The City Council, exercising their independent judgment, finds that the development permitted by the proposed project will not have a significant effect on the environment, as indicated in the Initial Study and Mitigated Negative Declaration, and associated Mitigation Monitoring Reporting Program, prepared pursuant to the provisions of the California Environmental Quality Act (CEQA), and adopted and certified by 01007.0005/520603.4 the City Council on November 20, 2018 by Resolution No. 18-158, and that the Development portion of this ordinance is, for any reason, held to be invalid or unconstitutional by the decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this ordinance.
+The City Council, exercising their independent judgment, finds that the development permitted by the proposed project will not have a significant effect on the environment, as indicated in the Initial Study and Mitigated Negative Declaration, and associated Mitigation Monitoring Reporting Program, prepared pursuant to the provisions of the California Environmental Quality Act (CEQA), and adopted and certified by the City Council on November 20, 2018 by Resolution No. 18-159, and that the Development Agreement adopts all of the recommended mitigation measures.

+Section 8.
+Severability.
+If any section, subsection, sentence, clause, phrase, or portion of this ordinance is, for any reason, held to be invalid or unconstitutional by the decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this ordinance.
 The City Council hereby declares that it would have adopted this ordinance and each section, subsection, sentence, clause, phrase, or portion thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses, phrases, or portions thereof may be declared invalid or unconstitutional.